hatappo/vscode-extension-vibe-notes/README.md

 You can export comments in three ways:

-1. **Quick Copy Buttons**: Use the icon buttons in the Comments tree view title bar:
+1. **Quick Actions**: Use the icon buttons in the Comments tree view title bar:
+   - 🔄 Refresh - Reload comments from file
    - 📄 Copy as Raw
    - 📝 Copy as Markdown
    - {} Copy as JSON